 Medical Student Education

-The department of Pathology participates in the education of medical students throughout the four year curriculum.
+The Department of Pathology participates in the education of medical students throughout the four-year curriculum.
 In the first year, the department delivers a course in General Pathology.
-Dr. Howard Fleit and Dr. Meenakshi Singh are the co-course directors.
-An exhaustive review of the course has been recently concluded and updates to the course are ongoing by Drs.
-Fleit and Singh.
-Twenty-five full time Pathology department faculty members teach various segments of the course.
-In addition, eight voluntary faculty members from Winthrop University Hospital Pathology department teach in either the clinical pathology conferences or the laboratory sessions; two faculty members from the Northport VA medical center, and three faculty members from the Suffolk county medical examiner’s office.
-Several other School of Medicine faculty members teach in components of the General Pathology course represented by the Departments of Molecular Genetics and Microbiology, Medicine, Pediatrics, and Radiation Oncology.
-The course occupies 93 hours of the first year curriculum and utilizes multiple teaching modalities including lectures, interactive sessions, clinical pathologic conferences (CPCs), and laboratories.
-The current enrollment (170) for the General Pathology course is comprised of 124 Medical Students, 39 Dental Students, and 7 Graduate Students.
+Dr. Howard Fleit and Dr. Meenakshi Singh are course co-directors.
+Twenty-four full-time Pathology department faculty members teach various segments of the course.
+In addition, ten voluntary faculty members from Winthrop University Hospital Pathology department and two faculty members from the Northport VA Medical Center teach in either the clinical pathology conferences (CPCs) or the laboratory sessions.
+Several other School of Medicine faculty members teach in components of the General Pathology course represented by the departments of Molecular Genetics and Microbiology, Medicine and Pediatrics.
+The course comprises 93 hours of the first-year curriculum and utilizes multiple teaching modalities including lectures, interactive sessions, CPCs, and laboratory sessions.
+The current enrollment for the General Pathology course is comprised of medical students, dental students and graduate students.

-Several of the Pathology faculty members have been recognized for their teaching accomplishments in the School of Medicine with the awarding of the school’s highest teaching award, the Aescalapius award for teaching (most recently, Dr. Howard Fleit in 2008), as well as Excellence in Teaching awards by the graduating class of medical students.
+Over the years, several Pathology faculty members have been recognized for their teaching accomplishments in the School of Medicine ranging from Excellence in Teaching awards by the graduating class of medical students to the Aescalapius Award, the school's highest teaching award.
 In addition, Pathology faculty members serve in leadership roles involving the management of the curriculum in the School of Medicine.